MODERN SLAVERY STATEMENT 2021

 Media Cubs is committed to ensuring there is no modern slavery or human trafficking in any part of our business and, in so far as possible, to ensuring that our suppliers also take steps to ensure they are free from slavery and trafficking.

 Where possible we source from local, known suppliers with whom we have a long-standing relationship, that are social enterprises and have a commitment to goods and services that are socially or environmentally beneficial.
 So far as possible, we aim to purchase from ethical social enterprise suppliers that are transparent in their dealings and supply chains.
-Presently 100% of our suppliers are UK-based and we do not source goods from countries where modern forms of slavery are prevalent.
+We do not source goods from countries where modern forms of slavery are prevalent.

 To maintain this, we will make a commitment to due diligence and checking the supply chain of the suppliers we use and vetting their Modern Slavery Statement and/or Policy for compliance to the Act.